geek-is-stupid/geek-is-stupid.github.io/_posts/2019-04-20-way-to-approach-unit-tests-in-iOS-developmemt.md

 ⚡️ **F**AST: Tests should run quickly, saving time for CI, instantly give feedbacks and developers won't mind to running them!

-💔 **I**SOLATED (or Independent): Explicitly & separately do setup or teardown for every tests.
+💔 **I**SOLATED (or **I**NDEPENDENT): Explicitly & separately do setup or teardown for every tests.
 When tests are interdependent, a change to one test can cause several others to fail in puzzling ways.

 🔁 **R**EPEATABLE: No **flaky** tests, tests should give the same results after every run!